NoahGav/oxide-lang/README.md

   `'static` lifetime cannot be known statically to follow the aliasing rules.
-  Therefore, whenever accessing a field or dereferencing the reference itself, you are required to explicitly handle the potential runtime borrow checking error (once again, this is basically like a c# nullable, where the compiler marks `'static` references as `may be null`).
+  Therefore, whenever accessing a field or dereferencing the reference itself, you are required to explicitly handle the potential runtime borrow checking error (once again, this is basically like a c# nullable, where the c# compiler marks references as `may be null here`).

 - References can be passed between threads in almost the same way as rust.
 The compiler will statically analyze the inferred lifetimes of all references and